Saint Junipero Serra - a halo stained with blood?

 Detractors say Serra, who arrived from Mexico in what is now San Diego in 1769, beat and imprisoned Native Americans in the closed communities known as missions.
 They say he suppressed their cultures and facilitated the spread of diseases that heavily reduced the population.

-But last May, the pope praised Serra's missionary zeal and said he had "defended the indigenous peoples against abuses by the colonizers".
+But last May, the pope praised Serra's missionary zeal and said he had "defended the indigenous peoples against abuses by the colonisers".

 "He was one of the founding fathers of the United States, a saintly example of the Church's universality and special patron of the Hispanic people of the country," the Argentine-born pope said.